axondeepseg/ometiff-tests/README.md

 cdll.LoadLibrary("C:/.../vips-dev-X.Y/bin/libvips-42.dll")
 import pyvips
 ```
-Where C:/.../vips-dev-X.Y represents the path to where you saved the previous folder (see above).
+Where `C:/.../vips-dev-X.Y` represents the path to where you saved the previous folder (see above).
 Without the three lines before import pyvips, you may get an OSError because the libraries can’t be found.

+*Tested with Visual Studio Code 1.57.1 with Python 3.9.2 on Windows10*